Narigo/blog/posts/drafts/reimemonster/reimemonster.md

 ## Demo

 I've created a little demo page inside of the repository that can be run when doing a `npm run demo`.
 This will start up a small HTTP server via Python.
-Most probably I will create a real page for it somewhere soon.
+Most probably I will put that page online somewhere and remove the demo server from the module.

 ## Conclusion